LA Tenorio: PBA career

 During the 2006 PBA draft, Tenorio was the fourth overall draft pick by the San Miguel Beermen.
 He played an average of 25.5 minutes for Magnolia with a respectable average of 7.8 points, 4.6 assists and 3.6 rebounds in nine games.

-In a surprise move in March 2008, he and Larry Fonacier were traded to the Alaska Aces for Mike Cortez and Ken Bono.
-The Aces have been happy with the trade as they got a pure point guard in Tenorio to make life easier for Willie Miller who could now concentrate on his scoring.
+In March 2008, he and Larry Fonacier were traded to the Alaska Aces in exchange for Mike Cortez and Ken Bono.
+The Aces benefited from acquiring Tenorio, a dedicated point guard, allowing Willie Miller to focus on scoring.

-In the first four games of the 2009–10 PBA Philippine Cup, Tenorio did not disappoint Alaska's expectation.
-As a starting point guard Tenorio led the Alaska team to a scrambling victory over San Miguel Beer in their first game.
-In their next three games Tenorio was ever the reliable point guard who led his team to the top of the standings in the PBA.
+In the first four games of the 2009–10 PBA Philippine Cup, Tenorio met Alaska’s expectations.
+As starting point guard, he led the team to a narrow victory over San Miguel Beer in the opening game and continued to perform reliably in the next three games, helping Alaska reach the top of the standings.

 On August 31, 2012, Tenorio was traded to Barangay Ginebra San Miguel in a six-player blockbuster deal.
 Tenorio was also famous because of his "Pambansang reverse" which is a reverse lay up made him famous in international basketball.

 On October 14, 2016, Tenorio was recognized during the PBA Leo Awards Night as he was named to the PBA Mythical Second Team.
 On October 19, 2016, Tenorio was named as the 2016 PBA Governors' Cup finals Most Valuable Player after averaging 17.2 points, 4.7 assists and 3.8 rebounds against the Meralco Bolts.

 On June 12, 2022, Tenorio played in his 700th consecutive game, the most consecutive games played for a PBA player.
 On December 10, 2022, he made his 1,178th three points field goals made and tied James Yap for third most all time.
 On March 1, 2023, Tenorio's consecutive games played ended at 744 due to a groin injury.

 On September 6, 2025, Tenorio formally announced his retirement as a player.
+But on December 20, 2025, Tenorio was activated as a playing coach due to the injury of Paul Lee.